azab246/Mushroom/README.md

 2. Download the release, then locate the `.flatpak` file and run `sudo flatpak install com.github.azab246.mushroom.flatpak` within the same directory
 3. Run `flatpak run com.github.azab246.mushroom`

+## Build from source

+Using __GNOME Builder__ will automatically resolve all relevant flatpak SDKs automatically.
+You can then export the bundle if you wish.

+Alternatively, you can build it with __Meson__:

+ clone the repo and use the following commands to build .

+    meson builddir --prefix=/usr/local
+    sudo ninja -C builddir install

+### To build a flatpak from the command line:

+    flatpak-builder --user --install
+    flatpak-builddir com.github.azab246.mushroom.json
+    flatpak run com.github.azab246.mushroom

+## Contributing

+Every help is appreciated!
+You can always review the code or take a look at the posted issues.
+But as a result of the above, the code may be primitive and needs a lot of cleaning, Many parts of the core itself may need radically change to solve an issue

 ## Disclaimer
 This app was made for the [CS50x 2022 final project](https://cs50.harvard.edu/x/2022/).
 This app is developed by a beginner programmer with no previous experience.
 The developer makes no guarantees on the reliability or performance of this application.
 For more information, see the license.